 GeneCards Summary for DGAT1 Gene

 DGAT1 (Diacylglycerol O-Acyltransferase 1) is a Protein Coding gene.
-Diseases associated with DGAT1 include diarrhea 7 and congenital chronic diarrhea with protein-losing enteropathy.
+Diseases associated with DGAT1 include congenital chronic diarrhea with protein-losing enteropathy and diarrhea 7.
 Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
-GO annotations related to this gene include transferase activity, transferring acyl groups and retinol O-fatty-acyltransferase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and 2-acylglycerol O-acyltransferase activity.
 An important paralog of this gene is SOAT2.

 UniProtKB/Swiss-Prot Summary for DGAT1 Gene